samorogu/notes/masteringReact/README.md

 ##### Set up

 First we will install the extension called auto Import to automatically import components. then we will install the dependences of router-app: `npm i`.
 Then if we hit `npm run` we will render a simple routing setup.

+React is only a frontend framework so it doesn't deals with routing so we will install: `npm i react-router-dom@4.3.1`.

+Now to add routing we will need to import it in index.js with the snipet:`import {BrowserRouter} from rrd+enter`-> `import {BrowserRouter} from 'react-router-dom';`